vitaeld/ecommercetest/README.md

 * Adding products from the cart
 * Removing products to the cart
 * Checkout process

 Project requires Windows OS and NodeJS + NPM(Node Package Manager), Firefox browser to be installed.

 Download project zip file to the desired directory.
+Run "npm install" in command promt to install node moduls.

-Running tests From the project folder open command promt and type "npm test".
+Running tests: from the project folder open command promt and type "npm test".